 • Proof of English Language Proficiency if you were trained in a country where English is not the first and native language (even if English was the language of instruction).
 For more on this requirement, visit English Language Proficiency.

-• MCCQE Part 1—The Medical Council of Canada Qualifying Examination Part 1 (MCCQE Part 1) is a national exam offered through MCC to ensure the critical medical knowledge and clinical decision-making ability of an international medical graduate (IMG) is at the level expected of a Canadian medical school graduate.
+• MCCQE Part 1—The Medical Council of Canada Qualifying Examination Part 1 (MCCQE Part 1) is a national exam offered through MCC to ensure the critical medical knowledge and clinical decision-making ability of an internationally trained physician (often known as international medical graduate) is at the level expected of a Canadian medical school graduate.
 CPSA will accept the complete United States Medical Licensing Examination (USMLE) as an equivalent to the MCCQE Part 1.
 We do not accept a partial USMLE.

 • Currency of practice—within the last 3 years, you need to have practised independently or been a part of a continuous postgraduate training program for a minimum of 1 year in the discipline you want to enter in Alberta.
 Fellowship training, community service, public service, national service, Medical Officer posts and practice experience don’t fulfill this requirement.